RasmussenLab/vamb/README.md

 __3) Concatenate the FASTA files together while making sure all contig headers stay unique, and filter away small contigs__

-You can use the function `vamb.vambtools.concatenate_fasta` for this (available only in v.
-2.1.0 or above), or the script `src/concatenate.py`. (available only in v 2.3.0 or above.)
+You can use the function `vamb.vambtools.concatenate_fasta` for this or the script `src/concatenate.py`.

 :warning: *Important:* Vamb uses a neural network to encode sequences, and neural networks overfit on small datasets.
 We have tested that Vamb's neural network does not overfit too badly on all datasets we have worked with, but we have not tested on any dataset with fewer than 50,000 contigs.